le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 ## Implementation

-Ok got the model, but how it's implemented on the AWS environment ?
+Ok got the model, but how is it implemented on the AWS environment ?

-The CURRENT used database is the AWS [DynamodDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).
+The database CURRENTLY used is the AWS [DynamodDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).

 DynamoDB is a scalable [noSQL](https://en.wikipedia.org/wiki/NoSQL) database.